 George R.R.
-Martin may take years to off a few fan favorites, but Games Workshop is deleting characters faster than you can say “Last Chance to Buy.”
+Martin may take years to kill off a few fan favorites, but Games Workshop has deleting characters faster than you can say “Last Chance to Buy.”

-Between codex drops and webstore purges, your favorite Warhammer 40k hero is one refresh away from being labeled “streamlined.”
+Between codex drops and webstore purges, your favorite Warhammer 40k hero is almost always a refresh away from being labeled “streamlined.”

-Sevastus Acheran, and Lucian Trajan?
-Officially deleted from the roster, courtesy of the latest 500 Worlds lore dump.
+Now the Space Marine video game’s Sevastus Acheran and Lucian Trajan have officially been deleted from the roster, courtesy of the latest 500 Worlds lore dump.
 It’s like a company-wide purge dressed up as “narrative development.”

-And if you thought the Red Wedding was bad, try being a Firstborn Space Marine with a Finecast body in 10th Edition.
+And if you thought the Red Wedding was bad, try being a Firstborn Space Marine with a Finecast body at the start of 10th Edition.

 The Great Legends Exodus: A Six-Year Bloodbath

-Let’s talk numbers, because the Warhammer doesn’t lie.
-Since 2019, Warhammer 40k has sent dozens of characters and units to the big hobby shelf in the sky.
+Let’s talk numbers, because since 2019, Warhammer 40k has sent dozens of characters and units to the big hobby shelf in the sky.
 Some went quietly.
-Others were ripped from codices mid-edition like they owed the Emperor back taxes.
+Others were ripped from codices mid-edition, like they owed the Emperor back tithe taxes.

 Aeldari: The Ancient, the Beautiful, the Deleted

 GW pulled the plug on some of the most iconic Eldar heroes.
-Karandras, Prince Yriel, Illic Nightspear, and even Urien Rakarth have been boxed up and labeled Legends.
-If you’ve still got an Autarch Skyrunner or a Webway Gate, congrats, you’re officially a Warhammer archaeologist.
+Karandras, Prince Yriel (who was technically only dead for a year), Illic Nightspear, and even Urien Rakarth have been boxed up and labeled Legends.
+At this point, if you’ve still got an Autarch Skyrunner or a Webway Gate, congrats, you’re officially a Warhammer archaeologist.

 Grey Knights: Fewer Heroes, Same Psychic Hangover